PWSA Blog

 You will receive an email to follow up with a phone call.

 The initial screening is a phone call.
-If approved, an in-person appt. will be scheduled.
+If approved, an in-person appointment will be scheduled.

 Please note that being approved by phone does not mean you are in the trial.
 You may attend the in-person appointment and still be denied.
 If you are denied, know that it is for a good reason and that you still helped participate in PWS research.

-They do ask that there be one designated caregiver for the duration of the trial that can attend the appointments and oversee the interviews and daily diaries.
+They do ask that there be one designated caregiver for the duration of the trial who can attend the appointments and oversee the interviews and daily diaries.

 First appointment – Screening: 3 hours

 Travel plans: Travel plans were made by a travel agency.
-Travel fees like flights, hotels, and transportation were paid for in advance.
+Travel expenses such as flights, hotels, and transportation were paid for in advance.
 Travel expenses like food, parking fees, or ride share like Uber were reimbursed afterwards.

-Paperwork: There was a small stack of paperwork to fill out before the appt. and I was asked to bring paperwork to document Freya’s medical history – PWS diagnosis confirmation from a geneticist (if you do not have this, they will confirm with a blood draw), sleep studies, surgeries, hospital visits, doctor contact information, etc. Once there, we had a larger stack of paperwork that the doctor walked us through.
-This involved all the details of the trial, the schedule, the potential risks, etc. Freya and I were both asked to sign consent forms.
+Paperwork: There was a small stack of paperwork to fill out before the appointment and I was asked to bring paperwork to document Freya’s medical history – PWS diagnosis confirmation from a geneticist (if you do not have this, they will confirm with a blood draw), sleep studies, surgeries, hospital visits, doctor contact information, etc. Once there, we had a larger stack of paperwork that the doctor walked us through.
+This involved all the details of the trial, the schedule, the potential risks, the clarification that Freya could not join any other studies during the duration of this trial, or take certain medications or herbs or supplements (I’ll touch on that in a later blog) etc. Freya and I were both asked to sign consent forms.
 The doctor assured Freya that she could stop the trial at any time, and he would not have his feelings hurt.

 Questionnaire: I was asked to fill out a questionnaire about Freya’s symptoms and behaviors.
 One very important thing to note is the need to be honest and not overstate the behaviors/symptoms to get into the trial.
 Providing overstated or conflated information skews the data and, I’m guessing, could potentially harm your child.
 The medication is for people who need it.
-If your child is not exhibiting the symptoms they are looking for, or to the degree, the medication will likely not have a positive effect on them.
+If your child is not exhibiting the symptoms the drug maker is looking for, or to the degree necessary, the medication will likely not have a positive effect on him/her.

-Health Assessment/Lab Work: At every in-person appt. including this one, they need to run some routine tests.
+Health assessment/lab work: At every in-person appointment including this one, medical personnel need to run some routine tests.
 These tests include height and weight, a urine sample, blood work, and an EKG (where they put sticky patches hooked to wires in various places on the body to test heart function).
 Freya gets nervous sometimes because she has had some blood draws from people who were unfortunately not very skilled.
 She asked the doctor if he knew what he was doing and he responded, “I watched a YouTube video.”
 Freya was able to appreciate the joke and laughed, helping her to feel more comfortable.

 Share this!